Narenderbeniwal/iNeuron-Python-Assignments/README.md

 	•	Write a Python program to insertion at the beginning in OrderedDict?
 	•	Write a Python program to check order of character in string using OrderedDict()?
 	•	Write a Python program to sort Python Dictionaries by Key or Value?
+## Python Advance Assignment 5

+Q1.
+What is the meaning of multiple inheritance?

+Q2.
+What is the concept of delegation?

+Q3.
+What is the concept of composition?

+Q4.
+What are bound methods and how do we use them?

+Q5.
+What is the purpose of pseudoprivate attributes?